Skip to content

 Modified GIST

-Inspired by Andrew Ng2 and Marvin Minsky3, Planning, Reflection and Search are predefined workflows that have wide utility and can be nested as Tools in other workflows.
+Inspired by Andrew Ng2 and Marvin Minsky3, Planning, Reflection and Search are predefined workflows that have wide utility and can be nested within other workflows.

 Caution